MohammedUmar09/E-commerce-website/README.md

 ## 📦 What is Shopix?

-Shopix is a fully functional **e-commerce front-end project** built with HTML, CSS, JavaScript (and optionally Bootstrap), designed for seamless shopping.
+Shopix is a fully functional **e-commerce front-end project** built with HTML, CSS, JavaScript and Bootstrap, designed for seamless shopping.
 It includes features like:

 - ✅ Modern UI for browsing and product discovery
 - 🛒 Shopping cart management